Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/plugin-api.md

 ## Core Concepts

 Plugins in Horizon serve as modular components that can interact with the game server's core systems.
 Each plugin is constructed with access to existing plugins, allowing for inter-plugin communication and dependency management.
-The plugin system uses thread-safe data structures and implements proper synchronization to handle concurrent access to shared resources.

-The PluginConstruct trait handles the initialization phase of plugins, providing methods for setup and structure definition.
+The PluginConstruct trait handles the initialization phase of plugins, providing shared methods for setup and structure definition.
 This trait ensures that plugins can safely initialize their state and declare any custom structures they introduce to the system.
 The plugin construction process includes state initialization, event handler registration, and setup of any necessary background processes.

 The PluginAPI trait defines the interface that plugins expose to the rest of the system.
 This includes standard methods for handling player connections, managing game state, and processing events.
 Plugins can extend this base functionality by implementing additional methods specific to their purpose while maintaining compatibility with the core system.